 We like how the Uniden SDS100’s easy setup.
 Users can program each of their favorite lists using a Startup Key (0-9).
 This helps because once you start up your police scanner and select the key number, the Favorites Lists that are assigned to the key can be scanned.

-The Uniden SDS 100 exerts too much heat while in operation.
+Our review revealed that the Uniden SDS 100 exerts too much heat while in operation.
 While it has less operating power and screen resolution than a smartphone, it still delivers heat at a higher temperature.
-If you’re going to use this radio, make sure to have it in cool temperature areas, so it doesn’t overheat.
+If you’re going to use this scanner radio, make sure to have it in cool temperature areas, so it doesn’t overheat.

 Battery Charging Time